 Sharing psychotherapy notes.

 Certain marketing activities, including if we are paid by a third party for marketing statements as described in your executed authorization.

 Sale of your protected health information except certain purposes permitted under the regulations.

 Individual Rights.
 You have the following rights with respect to your protected health information:

-Right to Paper Notice of Privacy Practices.
+Right to Notice of Privacy Practices.
 You have the right to a paper copy of this Notice.
-You may ask Provider for a copy of this Notice at any time.
+You may ask us for a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of the current Notice in effect.